How to Do Animal Rights - And Win the War on Animals

 This is the avant-garde position: animals deserve moral status similar in some way to human moral status.
 There are two types of animal liberationist and both want to abolish the use of animals on moral or other grounds.
 ‘New welfarists’ regard abolition as a long-term goal and meanwhile try to ease as much animal suffering as possible by introducing practical welfare measures.
 The 'hard-line abolitionists’ believe welfare is a waste of time and pitch straight for abolition of animal use on the grounds that if there is no abuse there is no need for welfare.
 Liberationists have a lifestyle quite different to the majority of people, being vegan or vegetarian and reject goods and services based on animals.

-For a comparison of animal rights and animal welfare (and new welfare) see Animal Rights vs Animal Welfare, next page.
+For a comparison of animal rights and animal welfare (and new welfare) see Animal Rights vs Animal Welfare.

 Variations on Animal Rights

 The concept of animal rights has different levels of definition.
 So to make any discussion meaningful and avoid talking at cross purposes you need to clarify what people have in mind when they speak about animal rights.
-For example you can distinguish three basic views: absolute, equal and relative.
+For example you can distinguish three basic views about animal rights:

 Animals have value in themselves independent of their worth to humans (they are said to have 'intrinsic' value, that is value irrespective of their use to humans) and do not exist solely for humans.
 Moreover, people must protect the rights of animals even when to do so is difficult for human society.
 For instance, people should not experiment on dogs to develop a possible life-saving drug for humans even if it means delaying the drug's development by some years.
 This view is held by animal rightists.